-You can select one of two auto recording modes (Auto or Premium Auto) according to your digital imaging needs.
+You can select one of two auto recording modes (Auto or Premium Auto PRO) according to your digital imaging needs.

 • Auto This is the standard Auto recording mode.
-C Premium Auto With Premium Auto recording, the camera automatically determines whether you are shooting a subject or scenery, and other conditions.
-Premium Auto recording delivers higher image quality than standard Auto recording.
-It requires more power (and runs down the battery quicker) than Auto.
+Premium Auto PRO With Premium Auto PRO recording, the camera automatically determines whether you are shooting a subject or scenery, and other conditions.
+Premium Auto PRO recording delivers higher image quality than standard Auto recording.
+Premium Auto PRO recording takes longer to process image data after it is shot than Auto recording.
+It also requires more power (and runs down the battery quicker) than Auto.